Wa (name of Japan)

 Wa is the oldest attested name of Japan (Note: Names such as Fusang or Penglai are mythological or legendary, and as such are not considered.) and ethnonym of the Japanese people.
-From c. the 2nd century AD Chinese and Korean scribes used the Chinese character 倭 (submissive', 'distant', 'dwarf) to refer to the various inhabitants of the Japanese archipelago, although it might have been just used to transcribe the phonetic value of a Japonic ethnonym with a respectively differing semantic connotation.
+From c. the 2nd century AD Chinese and Korean scribes used the Chinese character 倭 (submissive, distant, dwarf) to refer to the various inhabitants of the Japanese archipelago, although it might have been just used to transcribe the phonetic value of a Japonic ethnonym with a respectively differing semantic connotation.
 In the 8th century, the Japanese started using the character 和 instead due to the offensive nature of the former.
+Although the etymological origins of Wa remain uncertain, proposals include a transcription of the Japanese first-person pronouns waga and ware.In modern times, 倭 is used in China and Korea as a derogatory term for Japan and the Japanese people.

 Etymology

 Although the etymological origins of Wa remain uncertain, Chinese historical texts recorded an ancient people residing in the Japanese archipelago (perhaps Kyūshū), named something like *ɁWâ, transcribed with Chinese character 倭, pronounced *ʔuɑi < *ʔwɑi in Eastern Han Chinese.
 In modern Chinese dictionaries, Carr surveys prevalent proposals for Was etymology ranging from a transcription of the Japanese first-person pronouns waga 我が "my; our" and ware 我 "I; oneself; thou" to Wa as 倭 implying "dwarf barbarians", and summarizes interpretations for *ʼWâ "Japanese" into variations on two etymologies: "behaviorally 'submissive' or physically 'short'".

 The first "submissive; obedient" explanation began with the (121 CE) Shuowen Jiezi dictionary.
 It defines 倭 as shùnmào 順皃 "obedient/submissive", graphically explains the "person; human' radical with a wěi 委 "bent" phonetic, and quotes the above Shi Jing poem.

-According to the 1716 Kangxi Dictionary (倭又人名 魯宣公名倭), 倭 was the name of King Tuyen (魯宣公) of Lu (Chinese: 魯國; pinyin: Lǔ Guó, c.
+According to the 1716 Kangxi Dictionary (倭又人名 魯宣公名倭), 倭 was the name of King Tuyen (魯宣公) of Lu (魯國 c.
 1042 – 249 BCE).
 "Conceivably, when Chinese first met Japanese," Carr suggests "they transcribed Wa as *ʼWâ 'bent back' signifying 'compliant' bowing/obeisance.
 Bowing is noted in early historical references to Japan."
 Examples include "Respect is shown by squatting", and "they either squat or kneel, with both hands on the ground.
 This is the way they show respect.".
 Koji Nakayama interprets wēi 逶 "winding" as "very far away" and euphemistically translates Wō 倭 as "separated from the continent".